IQSS/IQSS-RCS-slurm-examples/README.md

 * They must come after the initial shebang (!#) line if there is one.
 * The lines should begin with #SBATCH.
 * #SBATCH settings should come before any comments or they may not work.
-* %x is the job name
+* %x is the name of the file used to submit the job
-* %j is the job id
+* %j is the job id number

 Typical #SBATCH lines include:<p>
 `#SBATCH -n 1 # Number of cores requested; default: 1`<p>